 - face (frequently the sides of the nose)

-Depending on the severity of the condition, sclerotherapy treatment for venous problems can take anywhere from 15 minutes to an hour.
+Depending on the severity of the condition, sclerotherapy treatment for venous problems can take about 30-45 minutes.
 If you’re getting treatment on your legs, your doctor may have you lie on your back with your legs elevated.

 Depending on how far below your skin the damaged vein is, your doctor may use an ultrasound as part of the procedure.

 The procedure begins with your doctor cleaning the skin around the targeted veins.
-With a fine needle, your doctor will inject the damaged vein with a sclerosing agent.
-Sclerosing agents typically used in sclerotherapy include:
+With a fine needle, your doctor will inject the damaged vein with a sclerosing agent, such as:

 - sodium tetradecyl sulfate